nashville-software-school/prompt-workshop-1/01-prompt-design/chapters/TECHNIQUES.md

 In the digital age, leveraging the capabilities of large language models like OpenAI's GPT series has become increasingly popular.
 Crafting effective prompts for these models is crucial to obtaining desired outputs.
 This course aims to teach software developers the art and science of prompt design.

+In this overview of modern techniques, the context is that a person who loves history wants to write a paper on the history of American Imperialism for publication.

 ## Multi-personas Prompting

 ### Description